-Dipika is a programme manager for Amazon advertising services.
+Dipika is the EU Engagement Lead for Amazon advertising services.
 As an Asian woman working at the forefront of the technology industry, her success represents great social progress.
 “I lead a team at Amazon where we help tens of thousands of small and medium-sized businesses succeed with their advertising and marketing,” she commented.
 “Over half of everything sold on Amazon comes from third party businesses, so helping them grow and sell to customers around the world is key.”

 Earlier this year, Dipika was awarded the #SheInspires award at the Inspiring Indian Women Awards at the Palace of Westminster, celebrating her contribution to the digital world alongside her volunteering work for social causes.
 In particular, she’s passionate about pushing for equality of women in the workplace.
 Indeed, whilst studying for her MBA at Cambridge University, Dipika was elected President of the institution’s Women’s Leadership initiative, “with a vision to build a collaborative and liberating society”.
 She also garnered the ‘Best and Brightest MBA award’ for her degree.